How Do I Sponsor an Employee for an H-1B Visa?

 Two Types of H-1B Visa Sponsorship

-There are two types of cases for H-1B visa sponsorship, explains James A. Bach, an immigration attorney in San Francisco.
-“One is for people who already have H-1B status and the other is for people who either are outside of the country and have no working status in the United States, or, usually, who are in student status and have employment authorization because they’re a recent graduate,” he says.
+There are two types of cases for H-1B sponsorship, explains James A. Bach, an immigration attorney in San Francisco.
+“One is for people who are [current H-1B visa holders] and the other is for people who are either outside of the country and have no working status in the United States, or, usually, who are in student status and have employment authorization because they’re a recent graduate,” he says.

-Employees seeking a new H-1B visa for employees in will need to go through a new lottery process this year, which will take place March 1 through March 20.
+Employees seeking a new H-1B visa for employees will need to go through a lottery process.
 “Companies that want to sponsor new H-1B employees will have to register their company and then register in the lottery the name of the person for whom they want to get H-1B status,” Bach says.

 H-1B visas are not available to all foreign workers.
-As explained by USCIS, your position must be a qualifying specialty occupation or the applicant must meet a specific exception—working with the Department of Defense in an approved capacity or working as a fashion model.
+As explained by USCIS, your position must be a qualifying specialty occupation, or the applicant must meet a specific exception—such as working with the U.S. Department of Defense in an approved capacity or working as a fashion model.
 Companies do not want to waste resources going through the application process only to find that an employee will ultimately be deemed ineligible.